 Before federal statutes are added to the U.S. Code, there are a handful of steps that must be taken.
 After a bill makes it way through the legislative process and it is to become law, the bill is forwarded to the Archivist of the United States for filing and publication.
 The Archivist assigns a public or private law number, depending on the type of legislation, and it is first officially printed as an individual pamphlet commonly known as a "slip law."
 Once a Congressional session ends, all of the legislation passed by that particular Congress is compiled and published chronologically as a bound volume of the U.S. Statutes at Large.
 In an effort to make these federal statutes more accessible, they are periodically reorganized by subject matter; this arrangement of federal statutes by subject matter results in the U.S. Code.

-For a fuller explanation of how federal statutes are adopted, see the Law Library of Congress's publication "How Our Laws Are Made."
-For more legislative information, including filed bills, Congressional reports, and other relevant information, you might try THOMAS at the Library of Congress.
+For a fuller explanation of how federal statutes are adopted, see "How Our Laws Are Made" on the Congress.gov website.
+For more legislative information, including filed bills, Congressional reports, and other relevant information, see Congress.gov (what was previously THOMAS.gov has since been retired).
 For official publications such as the U.S. Statutes at Large and the U.S. Code, try the Government Printing Office.

 U.S. Statutes at Large & Session Laws